 With respect to the co-occurence matrices, I noted above that Berners are inclined to link Loyalty and Harm more than SJWs.
 I did not examine examples, but I wager this linkage reflects the democratic-socalist logic of “Capitalism harms people so we all have to stick together.”
 Harm is bad but solidarity is good.
 Not only is solidarity good, but it can defeat the harms, etc. This makes sense in relation to the first graphs: Berners appear to deploy a somewhat richer web of moral concepts, whereas SJWs are more likely to use generalized moral terms in relatively unpatterned ways.

-By collecting a large writing sample of self-identified “social justice warriors” on Twitter (more than a million status updates from more than 500 different users), I have been able to provide one of the first empirical investigations of this semi-mythical political persona.
+By collecting a large writing sample of self-identified “social justice warriors” on Twitter (more than a million status updates from more than 500 different users), I have been able to provide one of the first empirical investigations of this semi-mythical, politically correct persona.
 In contemporary politics, the investigation of ideological micro-factions is uniquely difficult because of highly decentralized, rapidly changing, strategically motivated language use.
 I have leveraged the practice of ironic self-identification with pejorative monikers as a reasonable solution to the problem of drawing a fair sample.
 On the whole, linguistically observable differences in the moral psychology of self-identified SJWs and one alternative left-wing reference group (Bernie Sander supporters) are small but suggestive, and theoretically sensible.
 The small size of the differences could be due to the research design: given some degree of SJWism within the Bernie Sanders camp, the small differences we observe here might appear more clearly if we could draw a brighter line between groups.
 We could have compared SJWs to anti-SJWs but the hard and crucial test is whether SJWs are different from other leftists.
 We also noted at least one example of how the Moral Foundations dictionary might be confounded by idiosyncratic language use on the radical left, which also might have caused us to underestimate the differences between our groups.
 Obviously, more research is needed, beyond this short blog post, to know whether the differences identified here are real and significant.

 That said, what is the takeaway here?
 I might hazard the following.
 On the whole, the language of SJWs appears somewhat less morally constrained than the alternative activist reference group.
 By morally unconstrained I refer to a cluster of small but linked observations that emerged from the data here.
 In some sense, this is likely just because SJWs are not an organized movement, as Bernie Sanders supporters are, to some degree.
 But this is interesting to learn anyway, precisely because SJWs are often interpreted as if they are an organized, morally coherent “movement” of some kind.

 First, SJWs are less morally constrained in the sense that they appear less driven by the primary, biologically coherent moral intuitions that have been observed consistently across cultures.
 Second, we also saw an “unconstrained” quality in the co-occurrence of moral features.
-For SJWs, the different moral terms within their documents are less correlated.
+For SJWs, the different moral foundations observed within their documents are less correlated.
 Whereas Berners are somewhat inclined to link Harm and Loyalty, this is less the case with SJWs.
 That SJWs invoke Loyalty less than Berners also seems to suggest that SJWs are relatively less likely to celebrate good “members” and less likely to condem betrayal.
 Now, we know that SJWs certainly criticize and attack in-group and out-group members if and when they violate certain taboos, but from this analysis we might infer that they do so in generalized, non-foundational terms.
 A former in-group member who uses racist language, for instance, is perhaps not primarily guilty of betraying the group or “movement;” they are simply deserving of negative moral descriptors, and SJWs will use any number of them in diverse ways.
-While I do not test for this here directly, these observations are at least consistent with what I have written elsewhere about SJWs representing a shamelessly instrumental wing of left-wing activism.
-Whereas most leftists instrumentally rationalize their own moral intuitions, as all partisans do, perhaps SJWs are the vanguard of a more sophisticated level of self-interested rationalization: to set flight from the constraints of their own moral intuitions, which otherwise constrain the self-interested language use of the typical modern partisan.
+While I do not test for this here directly, these observations are at least consistent with what I have written elsewhere about the social justice warrior or SJW representing a shamelessly instrumental wing of left-wing activism.
+Whereas most leftists instrumentally rationalize their own moral intuitions, as all partisans do, online and in the real world, perhaps SJWs are the vanguard of a more sophisticated level of self-interested rationalization: to set flight from the constraints of their own moral intuitions, which otherwise constrain the self-interested language use of the typical modern partisan.
 We certainly could not justify such a bold generalization from the data presented in this short blog post, but this is what the data have me wondering.

 Are there other questions it might be interesting to ask of this data, or a different data set?
 Let me know if you think of something and I will consider looking into it.